hashgraph/stablecoin-studio/cli/README.md

 # Usage

-To use the CLI correctly it is necessary to generate a configuration file in which the default network and the accounts with which you want to operate in the network will be indicated.
+To use the CLI correctly it is necessary to generate a configuration file in which the default network and the accounts with which you want to operate in the network will be included.
 These parameters can be modified later on, from the CLI.

 ## Creating a config file